VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

 to another part, the test set.

-Each algorithm in scikit-learn has a corresponding vistrails module, which has input ports for training data, and outputs the model that was learned (with the exception of the manifold module).
+Each algorithm in scikit-learn has a corresponding vistrails module, which has input ports for training data, and outputs the model that was learned (with the exception of the :ref:`manifold_module` module).
 To apply the model to new data, connect it to a Predict module (for classification and regression) or a Transform module (for data transformations like feature selection and dimensionality reduction).